-When Patrick needed to quickly turn an asset into cash, he decided to sell a website he had been working on, Reorder-checks.com, on Flippa.
+When Patrick needed to quickly turn an asset into cash, he decided to sell a website he had been working on, Reorder-checks.net, on Flippa.
 “This was my first consistently profitable site.
 It was exciting to build, and its revenue was up to around $2000 a month.
 Up until October, I had no intention of selling, but a looming five-figure debt came due and I needed the cash as soon as possible.”

-Patrick was a first-time seller, and he had some apprehensions early in the selling process.
+Patrick was a first-time website seller, and he had some apprehensions early in the selling process.
 “I’ll be honest, the sales process was very scary at first.
 I had people coming out of the woodwork telling me not to trust anyone, and that I was asking way too much.
 I think it was obvious that I was new to the process, and there were some people that wanted to take advantage of that.”

 Though Patrick was apprehensive during the first days of the auction, he soon found a community of buyers who were eager to guide him through the sales process.
 “This was probably one of my most rewarding experiences.
 I ended up meeting a buyer who gave me a ton of good advice on buying and selling websites, and another buyer chatted with me on Skype.”